bkuhn/talks/LinuxCon-North-America-2012/Compliance/compliance.markdown

 + Bulk of all enforcement time is spent on this.

-+ It's hard because violators won't let me talk to engineers &hellip;
++ It's hard b/c violators won't let me talk to engineers &hellip;

 + &hellip; or they don't know who they are.

++ &hellip; and the engineering problems aren't even interesting!

 # On Asking for Complete Compliance